machado000/google-ads-reports/examples/README.md

 ### Date Ranges
 Examples use relative date ranges (last 7 days, last 30 days, etc.).
 Modify the `start_date` and `end_date` variables to suit your needs.

 ### Credentials Location
-By default, examples look for credentials in `secrets/google-ads.yaml`.
-To use a different location:
+By default, examples look for credentials in `secrets/google-ads.yaml` or from environment variables in `.env` (see main README).
+To use a different YAML file location:

 ```python
 # Specify custom path